-The cambium is the layer of actively dividing cells between the xylem and ploem tissues of plants and make up a small ring beneath the bark of woody plants.
-Becasue the living tissues of the cambium layer are more nutritious than the dead xylem tissues that make up wood, some animals feed selectively on the cambium.
+The cambium is the layer of actively dividing cells between the xylem and phloem tissues of plants and make up a small ring beneath the bark of woody plants.
+Because the living tissues of the cambium layer are more nutritious than the dead xylem tissues that make up wood, some animals feed selectively on the cambium.
 Some wood boring insects eat their way through the cambium.

 Bark makes up the outer layer of the branches of woody plants.
 Some animals such as elephants, beavers, and squirrels strip the bark off of branches and eat them whereas insects such as bark beetles feed by burrowing through the bark tissue.

 Some insects, both larvae and adults, nematodes, and mammals such as gophers feed on roots.
 Some animals will burrow into the ground to feed on tubers.

 Herbivores in ecological communities